-So did I achieve the goal?
+Did I achieve the goal?
 I had one job, and I failed to deplete the battery despite 90km and nearly 2000m.
 I arrived back just before Maurice was packing up the shop at 4pm — so a whole trading day!
 Maurice then took the battery and rode home with it, still not depleted!

-So back to the question – if battery capacity wasn’t a constraint, what could you do with an ebike?
-It would certainly change the way you look at range and the sorts of things you can do on an ebike, which tend to be limited to flattish rides up to 60km out hilly rides up to 40km.
+Now back to the question – if battery capacity wasn’t a constraint, what could you do with an ebike?
+It would most certainly change the way you look at range and the sorts of things you can do on an ebike, which tend to be limited to flattish rides up to 60km out hilly rides up to 40km.
 Most bikes come with 400-500Wh of capacity – this one is over 1200Wh allowing me to do a very hilly ride over 90km.
 Is this a game-changer?
 Perhaps.
 Do we want more range from batteries?
 Yes, we want the option to expand our horizons.